GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/crazy-games-ad-api/details.md

 ### Invite Button

-DIsplay on CrazyGames' website a popup containing the invite link with a copy button, very useful for multiplayer games to give a friend the possibility to join a session quickly.
+DIsplay on CrazyGames website a popup containing the invite link with a copy button, very useful for multiplayer games to give a friend the possibility to join a session quickly.

 ![](invite_button_crazygames.png)
 ![](invite-popup.png)